NavLab Embedded

 Processing Type: Processing type determines how GNSS data is processed (PPP or Differential) and how the INS solution is coupled (tightly coupled or loosely coupled).
 Typically, Differential GNSS and INS Tightly Coupled performs the best with aerial, mobile, and pedestrian data.

 The Differential GNSS processing type generates only a processed GNSS file (.CG file), which has no attitude information and cannot be used to build a point cloud.
-Differential GNSS processing is typically only used for SLAM processing.
+This processing mode is typically only used for SLAM processing.

 Any processing type that utilizes PPP GNSS processing does not require reference station data.
-PPP processing utilizes refined ephemeris products to re-compute the lidar's raw GNSS data.
-PPP processing results typically have a vertical RMS of about 5 - 10 cm, compared to a typical differential GNSS vertical RMS of 1 - 3 cm.
+PPP processing utilizes refined ephemeris products to re-compute the lidar's raw GNSS data, thus it is required to download precise files.

 Profile: Select your IMU and profile (Airborne, mobile, UAV, etc.).
-With aerial data sets, typically the Airborne profile performs best, with the UAV profile being second best.
-Mobile data sets, collected using a ground vehicle, should use the Mobile profile.
+With aerial data sets, typically the Airborne profile performs best, with the UAV profile being a good alternative.
+Mobile data sets, collected using a ground vehicle, should use the Ground Vehicle profile.